Veterans' Benefits

 (1) Accelerated Course Schedule

 Our one-on-one training programs are designed to be tailored to each student's learning ability.
-While studying full-time, our Private Pilot and Instrument Rating courses can each be completed in 4-6 weeks, and the Commercial Pilot course can be completed in as little as 6-8 weeks under ideal circumstances.
-Our Multi-engine Add-on course can be completed in 7-12 days.
+While studying full-time, our Instrument Rating Course can be completed in 4-6 weeks, and the Commercial Pilot Certification Course can be completed in as little as 6-8 weeks under ideal circumstances.
+Our Commercial Multiengine Additional Rating Course can be completed in 7-12 days.

 (2) FAA-Approved Program

-USAeroFlight’s Private, Instrument, Commercial, and Multi-Engine programs are all FAA-approved under Part 141.
+USAeroFlight’s Instrument, Commercial, Multiengine, and Flight Instructor programs are all FAA-approved under Part 141.

 Kurt’s Story